yumauri/effector-storage/README.md

 To make store synchronizable, just use `effector-storage/sync` instead of `effector-storage`.
 Also it will need specifying of `createEvent` function (to create event internally).

+Note, that synchronized store could contain `null` in case when different tab put something but JSON in the local storage.
+Hence its type is always `<State | null>`.

 ```javascript
 import { createEvent, createStore } from 'effector'
 import withStorage from 'effector-storage/sync'